The Signature of a Manifold: Invariance

-To prove that the signature of a manifold is conserved under homotopy equivalence we shall guarantee that homotopy equivalence does not distort cohomology groups.
-This implies that the antitransport of closed forms through two homotopy equivalent functions belong to the same cohomology class, i.e., that they differ by an exact form.
+To begin with, let us prove that the antitransport of closed forms through two homotopy equivalent functions belong in the same cohomology class, i.e., that they differ by an exact form.

-\textbf{Lemma}.
-Let $f,g: M\rightarrow N$ be smooth maps that are homotopic to each other.
-If $\omega\in \Omega^K(N)$ is a closed form, the difference of the pullback images is exact:
+\begin{teo} \textbf{Lemma. } Let $f,g: M\rightarrow N$ be smooth maps that are homotopic to each other.
+If $\omega\in \Omega^K(N)$ is a closed form, the difference of the pull-back images is exact: